Altinn/altinn-studio-docs/content/technology/architecture/components/application/solution/altinn-platform/authorization/resourceregistry/_index.md

 ### Altinn Service Resource

-The service resource would be any type of service provided by public or private organiazations
+The service resource would be any type of service provided by public or private organiazations.
+We will use [cpsv:PublicService](https://informasjonsforvaltning.github.io/cpsv-ap-no/#OffentligTjeneste) as inspiration to the data model.

+Some examples

 - API's exposing data [Example3](exampleresource3.json) [XACML](policysample3.xml)
 - Portal functionality in Altinn [Example 1](exampleresource1.json) [XACML](policysample3.xml)